Mozammel Hossain: Career

-Hossain was elected as a member of the parliament from Bagerhat-1 in 1991.
+Hossain was elected as a member of parliament from Bagerhat-1 in 1991.
 Later, he was elected from Bagerhat-4 in 1996.
-He was also elected to the parliament in 2008, 2014 and 2018 from Bagerhat-4 as a Bangladesh Awami League candidate.
+He was also elected to parliament in 2008, 2014 and 2018 from Bagerhat-4 as a Bangladesh Awami League candidate.

 Hossain was appointed as the state minister of the Ministry of Social Welfare and Ministry of Women and Children Affairs in 1996.
 He was the chairperson of the Parliamentary Standing Committee of Ministry of Social Welfare.

 Death

 On 10 January 2020, Hossain died from kidney disease at age 79.